Addiction psychology: Outpatient-treatment programs

 Outpatient treatment programs vary regarding the services offered and the intensity.
 It's more affordable and may be more suitable for patients who are employed full-time and/or who have secured multiple social supports.
-Outpatient programs may include group and/or individual therapy, intensive outpatient program, and partial hospitalization.
+Outpatient programs may include group and/or individual therapy, intensive outpatient programs, and partial hospitalization.
 Some outpatient programs are also designed to treat patients with medical or other mental health problems in addition to their drug disorders.
 Any kind of substance abuse eventually starts affecting multiple parts of the brain, thus leading to many mental health issues: paranoia, depression, anxiety, aggression, hallucinations, etc. These programs offer similar treatments and care as inpatient facilities.
 The difference is, with this kind of program, the patients are still allowed to live at home during their recovery process.
 While working and/or caring for their families, they must attend scheduled treatment sessions through the program throughout the week.
 There is a downside to this type of program, and that is a greater risk of relapse.
 Unlike inpatient facilities where there are no distractions of everyday life, these patients will struggle with possible encounters of triggers that challenge their sobriety.
 Therefore, outpatient programs are recommended to patients who are at a mild stage of addiction and have the right mindset to wanting to reach recovery.

 Inpatient rehabs

 Inpatient rehabs are substance-free facilities in which patients reside during their recovery process without the distractions of everyday life.
 Patients are required to check themselves in to overcome their addiction.
-These facilities are designed to focus on all aspects of each patients’ addiction.
+These facilities are designed to focus on all aspects of each patients' addiction.
 Here they will receive 24/7 medical care as well as emotional support from psychologists, counselors, and psychiatrists.
 The first step of treatment is medically-assisted detoxification, where the patient's vital signs are monitored while the drugs exit the system.
 The patient can be given necessary medicine to lessen cravings and withdrawals.
 Usually, these programs run anywhere from 28 days to 6 months.